MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 Triggers can also be added to a `Style` declaration
     on a control, in a page, or an application `ResourceDictionary`.
-This example declares an implicit style (ie. no `Key` is set) which means it will apply to all `Entry` controls on the page.
+This example declares an implicit style (i.e. no `Key` is set) which means it will apply to all `Entry` controls on the page.